agcty/nextjs-advanced-starter/README.md

 2. [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode): Auto-fixes formatting errors everytime you hit save.
 3. [TailwindCSS Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss): Tailwind className suggestions as you type
 4. [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind): Makes sure your tailwind classes have the correct order which makes components easier to read.

+## Resources

+If you're not yet familiar with some of the technologies used in this project here are some resources to help you get started:

+[Tailwind CSS course](https://tailwindcss.com/course): Free course by the creators of tailwind.
+Definitely check it out.
+It helps you "think" in tailwind.
+E.g before going through this course I styled my webapps by adding classes from the beginning.
+However, a much better approach is to 1) semantically structure your html without any classes and 2) to then add styling by using tailwind classes.
+[ESLint config guide](https://eslint.org/docs/user-guide/configuring): If you need to configure ESLint read their documentation (or at least the parts you need).
+You'll be surprised how much just makes sense after that.